 M4GN: Mesh-based Multi-segment Hierarchical Graph Network for Dynamic Simulations

-Abstract: Mesh-based Graph neural networks (GNNs) have become effective surrogates for PDE simulations, yet their deep message passing incurs high cost and over‑smoothing on large, long‑range meshes; hierarchical GNNs shorten propagation paths but still face two key obstacles: (i) building coarse graphs that respect mesh topology, geometry, and physical discontinuities, and (ii) maintaining fine‑scale accuracy without sacrificing the speed gained from coarsening.
-We tackle these challenges with M4GN, a Mesh‑based Multi‑segment Hierarchical Graph Network.
-It starts with a hybrid segmentation strategy that pairs a fast graph partitioner with a superpixel‑style refinement guided by modal‑decomposition features, producing contiguous segments of dynamically consistent nodes.
-These segments form an intermediate representation connecting a micro‑level GNN that captures local physics to a macro‑level transformer that exchanges information across segments, achieving a balanced trade‑off between accuracy and computational cost.
-Evaluated on three representative benchmark datasets, M4GN improves prediction accuracy by up to 56\% while achieving up to 22\% faster inference than state‑of‑the‑art baselines.
-Code and datasets will be released upon acceptance.
+Abstract: Mesh-based graph neural networks (GNNs) have become effective surrogates for PDE simulations, yet their deep message passing incurs high cost and over‑smoothing on large, long‑range meshes; hierarchical GNNs shorten propagation paths but still face two key obstacles: (i) building coarse graphs that respect mesh topology, geometry, and physical discontinuities, and (ii) maintaining fine-scale accuracy without sacrificing the speed gained from coarsening.
+We tackle these challenges with M4GN—a three‑tier, segment‑centric hierarchical network.
+M4GN begins with a hybrid segmentation strategy that pairs a fast graph partitioner with a superpixel‑style refinement guided by modal‑decomposition features, producing contiguous segments of dynamically consistent nodes.
+These segments are encoded by a permutation‑invariant aggregator, avoiding the order sensitivity and quadratic cost of aggregation approaches used in prior works.
+The resulting information bridges a micro‑level GNN—which captures local dynamics—and a macro‑level transformer that reasons efficiently across segments, achieving a principled balance between accuracy and efficiency.
+Evaluated on multiple representative benchmark datasets, M4GN improves prediction accuracy by up to 56\% while achieving up to 22\% faster inference than state‑of‑the‑art baselines.

 Submission Length: Regular submission (no more than 12 pages of main content)